Strategic Botswana Copper Acquisition

 About Cobre Limited

-Cobre Limited (ASX:CBE) is a Sydney based company focused on mineral exploration in Western Australia.
-The company recently discovered a new high grade VMS deposit enriched in Copper, Gold, Zinc and Silver in Western Australia from its maiden drill program in June 2019.
+Cobre Limited (ASX:CBE) is a copper and base-metals explorer with projects in Western Australia and Botswana.
+The Company recently discovered a new high-grade VMS deposit enriched in Copper, Gold, Zinc and Silver in Western Australia, and is currently exploring approximately 8,100 km2 of tenements within the Kalahari Copper Belt (KCB) in Botswana.

 Sandfire Resources NL